WasdexeLee/DMS-CW2024/README.md

 - **Added Deletion of Projectiles**: Deletion of projectiles when projectiles have move out of the screen

-- **Added LoggerUtil Utility**: Add LoggerUtil for centralized logger for uniform debug and tracking log

-- **Added .gitignore Item**: Added .gitignore to ignore log file

-- **Fixed InvocationTargetException Thrown Alert Box**:
-- **Fixed InvocationTargetException Thrown Alert Box**:
+- **Fixed ShieldImage Display**: Fixed BossPlane ShieldImage not displaying issue

+- **Fixed EnemyPlane Penetration Bug**: Fixed EnemyPlane penetration triggering kill count +1 (Penetration of EnemyPlane was previously handled as an EnemyPlane kill)

 ## Additional Features

 - **NA**: NA

 ## Prerequisites
+- **Added LoggerUtil Utility**: Add LoggerUtil for centralized logger for uniform debug and tracking log

+- **Added .gitignore Item**: Added .gitignore to ignore log file

 - Java Development Kit (JDK) 8 or later
 - JavaFX SDK (if not included with your JDK)